 Authorship and Date:

-Apostle John wrote his gospel to show that Jesus is the Son of God.
-John identifies the purpose of his writing in chapter 20:30, 31.
+Apostle John identifies the purpose of writing his gospel Chapter 20:30-31.
+He wrote it to show that Jesus is the Son of God.
 John presents eight miracles and reviews the seven “I Am" claims of Jesus to prove His deity.
 The three key words in this gospel are Sign, Believe and Life.
 The first three Gospels are called synoptic Gospels because they look similar in the chronological account of Christ’s life.
 But John's Gospel is different from other Gospels in many ways.
 It was written in a narrative format.
 John’s Gospel is the interpretation of the historic account of the life of Jesus Christ.
 Scholars suggest that ninety percent of its content is not discussed in the synoptic Gospels.
 The heartbeat of John’s Gospel is evangelism (John 1:29).
-This gospel highlights the central themes of the entire Bible- creation, the fall and the salvation.
+This gospel highlights the central themes of the entire Bible including creation, the fall and the redemption of sinners.
 John describes the most crucial period of the last week of Jesus' life than other gospel writers (12:1-20:25).
-Some consider John's gospel as the most amazing book ever written and commonly recommended to new believers.
+Some consider John's gospel as the most amazing book ever written.
+It is commonly recommended to new believers.
 John 3:16 is the best-known Bible verse.
 John begins his Gospel in eternity past (1:1).
 There is no genealogy of Jesus in this Gospel because God has no genealogy.
 Jesus' story is the story of all stories.
-God became man, yet Jesus never ceased being God.
-(Matt 1:20).
+God became man.
+Yet Jesus never ceased being God (Matt 1:20).
 His birth was the fulfillment of Old Testament prophecies (Isaiah 7:14).
 The incarnation of Christ is a very important Christian doctrine.
 Christ's conception was supernatural but His birth was natural.
-Thus the eternal Being invaded the fallen world to redeem sinners (Luke 19:10).
+Thus the eternal being invaded the fallen world to redeem sinners (Luke 19:10).

-Matthew begins his gospel with the legal genealogy of Jesus to prove that He is the promised Messiah.
-Luke gives His natural genealogy.
-It was not a customary practice to include women in the Jewish genealogy.
-The inclusion of women with questionable background shows how gracious is our God.
+Matthew begins his gospel with the legal genealogy of Jesus through the line of Joseph to prove that He is the promised Messiah.
+Luke gives His natural genealogy through the line of Mary.
+It was not a customary practice to include names women in the Jewish genealogy.
+The inclusion of women with questionable background shows how gracious and merciful is our God.
 This reminds us that God accepts sinful people and removes all the man-made barriers.
 God wants to save Jews and gentiles, male and female, good and bad.
 Jesus came to seek and save those who are lost in their sins (Luke 19:10).
 In the Messianic line there was a curse pronounced upon king Jeconiah that his descendant shall never reign in the throne of David (Jeremiah 22:24-30).
 Since Jesus was supernaturally conceived and came through the line of Mary this curse was removed and did not affect Jesus.

 Jesus was born in the fullness of time: